 We may be subject to risks related to government contracts and related procurement regulations.

 Contracting with federal, state, local and foreign governments or state-owned entities subjects us to various procurement regulations and other requirements relating to these contracts' formation, administration and performance, and how we engage with government officials.
-We are from time to time subject to audits, inquiries and investigations relating to our government contracts, which may result in adverse perceptions of our business.
+We are from time to time subject to audits, inquiries and investigations relating to our government contracts, which may result in adverse perceptions of our business, reductions in utilization of our services or termination of our contracts without cause and at any time.
 Additionally, any violations could result in various civil and criminal penalties and administrative sanctions, including termination of contracts, refunding or suspending of payments, forfeiture of profits, payment of fines and suspension or debarment from future government business, as well as reputational harm.
-Such contracts may also provide for termination by the government at any time, without cause.
 Additionally, our contracting with certain government entities may result in negative publicity or reputational harm.
 Any of these risks related to contracting with governmental entities could adversely impact our future sales, costs of doing business and operating results.

 Regulation - Risk 3